-The vast majority of photography is by myself, some photos have been purchased and scanned for classes of locomotive and unit I did not manage to see in the past (and probably wouldn't be able to ever unless they invent a time machine).
+The vast majority of photography is by myself, some photos have been purchased and scanned for new extinct classes of locomotive and unit I did not manage to see in the past (and probably wouldn't be able to ever unless they invent a time machine).
 See the footer of this blog for copyright information.

 Total Operations Processing System (TOPS)